xtsoukala/dual_path/README.md

 Learning algorithm: back-propagation, using a modified momentum algorithm (doug momentum) Doug momentum: similar to standard momentum descent with the exception that the pre-momentum weight step vector is bounded so that its length cannot exceed 1.0 (Rohde, 1999).

-Batch size was set to be the size of the training set.

 The cwhere and word units used the soft-max activation function.
 Soft-max units caused the output to be passed through an exponential function, which magnified